linode/docs/docs/guides/tools-reference/tools/lsmod-and-modinfo-commands-in-linux/index.md

 published: 2022-01-07
 modified_by:
   name: Linode
-title: "Using The lsmod and modinfo Commands in Linux"
+title: "​​How to Use the lsmod and modinfo Commands in Linux"
-h1_title: "​​How to Use the lsmod and modinfo Commands in Linux"
+title_meta: "Using The lsmod and modinfo Commands in Linux"
-enable_h1: true
 contributor:
   name: Jack Wallen
 ---